Clinical Psychologist Vs Psychiatrist Review-2023

 Training

-Psychiatrists are medical doctors with a minimum amount of eleven years of training – or even more than that.
+Psychiatrists are medical doctors with at least eleven years of training – or even more.
 Firstly they do a medical diploma at their university.

-After that, they spend a minimum of 1-2 years training as a general doctor.
-Then they finish at least five years of training in the discovery and treatment of intellectual illness.
+After that, they spend at least 1-2 years training as a general doctor.
+Then they finish at least five years of training in discovering and treating intellectual illness.

 On the other side, psychologists have at least six years of university superintendent experience and training.

-Psychologists may also complete a Doctorate level or masters modification in psychology.
-And if psychologists have a Doctorate (PhD), then they may call themselves ‘Dr’, even though they are not counted as medical doctors.
+Psychologists may also complete a Doctorate level or master’s modification in psychology.
+And if psychologists have a Doctorate (Ph.D.), they may call themselves ‘Dr,’ even though they are not considered medical doctors.

 Medical psychologists have special training in the treatment and prognosis of mental illness.